 Keep up with all things Kubernetes with our original series Kubernetes This Month, or check out some of our other container-related courses.

-- Learn the basics of Amazon Elastic Kubernetes Service (EKS) or get an intro deploying containers with Google Kubernetes Engine (GKE) (both of which are currently available as free courses).
+- Learn the basics of Amazon Elastic Kubernetes Service (EKS) or get an intro deploying containers with Google Kubernetes Engine (GKE).

 - Come up to speed on Docker pronto with our Docker quick start course.